building-envelope-data/metabase/README.md

 The same can happen in development when running `make build` (or `yarn run build`) in the shell entered by `make shellf`.
-In that case, remove the offending import manually in the file and try again.
+In that case, remove the offending import manually in the file and try again, for example using tail like so `tail -n +5 ./__generated__/queries/... > x.tmp && mv x.tmp ...` .
 Do not disable build errors in development because when you do so, build errors in non-generated files may leak into the code base.

 ## Deployment